oerms/RelaxSim/README.md

 (sorted by urgency)

 * do not remember every step => save RAM (in fake simulation as well!)
-* continuous quenching
-* omit steps if far from centers (can be part of continuous quenching)
 * clean up variables (is `C` really a local var of Experiment?)
 * clean up error codes in `RelaxError` class
 * make walk class?!